tensorsense/gemamba/README.md

-# GeMamba
+# Gemamba

 This repository contains training code for the Gemamba multimodal language model.

-GeMamba is the first multimodal LLM to combine a Mamba-based video encoder with performant and flexible [Gemma](https://huggingface.co/google/gemma-2b-it) transformer LLM in a LLaVA-style architecture.
+Gemamba is the first multimodal LLM to combine a Mamba-based video encoder with performant and flexible [Gemma](https://huggingface.co/google/gemma-2b-it) transformer LLM in a LLaVA-style architecture.

 ## Getting started